 It is estimated that there are more than 100 million carers in Europe today.
 This accounts for about one fifth of the entire European population.
-The vast majority of them are young people, principally girls.
+Many of them young people, forced into this role by circumstance.
+Young girls make up a large number of this population.
 According to the Erasmus KA2 (Youth) funded Care to Work project and EUROCARERS’ statistics, young carers are faced with additional barriers to education, training and employment.

 We also know that the economic savings that these young people make to their governments through their informal caring role is considerable.
 In fact, in Europe, the value of unpaid informal care in the community and at home is estimated from 50-90% of the overall cost of formal care provision.

 Many studies have recognised the role of entrepreneurship in helping disadvantaged people in society break away from their impoverished positions (Letts 2004), serving as a potential device for poverty alleviation (Bornstein 2004), a solution to unemployment or discrimination in the labour market (Fairlie 2005) or a tool for the social inclusion of minority groups (Pavey 2006).
 More than 100 million of informal carers exist in Europe today.